paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 (3) requirements that printed matter which is displayed or distributed at the point of sale of such equipment shall disclose such information as may be required under this section to be disclosed on the label of such equipment.

-**(d) Labeling rules applicable to electric motors** Subject to subsection (h) of this section, not later than 12 months after the Secretary establishes test procedures for electric motors under [section 6314 of this title](./chapter-077-energy-conservation.md#section-6314), the Secretary shall prescribe labeling rules under this section applicable to electric motors taking into consideration NEMA Standards Publication MG1–1987.
+**(d) Labeling rules applicable to electric motors** Subject to subsection (h), not later than 12 months after the Secretary establishes test procedures for electric motors under [section 6314 of this title](./chapter-077-energy-conservation.md#section-6314), the Secretary shall prescribe labeling rules under this section applicable to electric motors taking into consideration NEMA Standards Publication MG1–1987.
 Such rules shall provide that the labeling of any electric motor manufactured after the 12-month period beginning on the date the Secretary prescribes such labeling rules, shall—

 (1) indicate the energy efficiency of the motor on the permanent nameplate attached to such motor;